 Abuse and neglect are forms of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
 Children may be abused in a family or in an institutional or community setting, by those known to them or, more rarely, by a stranger.
+SCG staff should also be aware that it can include non-physical ill treatment as well as the significant impact of witnessing ill treatment of others.
+Particularly the impact on children of all forms of domestic abuse, including where they see, hear or experience its effects.
 They may be abused by an adult or adults, or another child or children.